AI-Hypercomputer/xpk/recipes/Cluster_create_with_shared_reservation.md

 # Cluster create with shared reservation
-Recipe for Cluster create with shared reservation
+Creates a GKE cluster using a shared capacity reservation from another project.

 # Running the command
 ```shell #golden